Most companies approach employee performance monitoring the wrong way. They either:

 With regular check-ins, you can:

-- Track progress: Discuss progress towards goals and outline any potential roadblocks.
+- Track Progress: Discuss progress towards goals and outline any roadblocks.
 Use this time to understand what’s behind schedule and why.
 Often, the real insights come from understanding the obstacles rather than just the delays.

-- Recognize achievements: Celebrate both major wins and small victories during check-ins.
+- Recognize Achievements: Celebrate major wins and small victories during check-ins.
 Public recognition for key achievements helps motivate the whole team and sets standards for success.

 Schedule these check-ins consistently – whether it’s 30 minutes every Tuesday or bi-weekly on Thursday afternoons.
-And track key points and commitments in a shared document that both manager and employee can reference.
+Track key points and commitments in a shared document that the manager and employee can reference.

 This creates a clear paper trail of discussions, decisions, and progress over time.
 When meetings need to be rescheduled, try to keep them within the same week to prevent issues from piling up.